 Airlines are continuously changing their premier cabin—from lay-flat seats to double beds, direct-aisle access to semi-private pods, business class has become more competitive than ever before.
 More and more airlines are updating and remodeling in order to keep up with the demand as well as outperform the rivalry.
 But even if a carrier releases a concept design, it can take years for it to debut, causing some of us to forget when the new one will be available.

 So for those of us who have been waiting for certain business class seats to emerge, there are three that will launch this year.

 Singapore Airlines’ new business class seat on their Dreamliner will be available at the end of March.
 These new seats will also be installed on A350s, which will only fly regionally.

-This seat is designed by Stelia Aerospace in a shape of a pod, somewhat similar to Lufthansa’s new business class, to allow for even more privacy than your typical business class.
+This seat is designed by Stelia Aerospace in the shape of a pod, somewhat similar to Lufthansa’s new business class, to allow for even more privacy than your typical business class.

 The new business class for British Airways, Club World, has been long-awaited.
-Set to make its appearance later this year (rumors say this November), this new design will be installed on the A350s, and will take flight in the beginning of 2019.
+Set to make its appearance later this year (rumors say this November), this new design will be installed on the A350s and will take flight at the beginning of 2019.

 Who else is ready to experience these new business class seat?